PickYourOwn.org

 So, here's how to can pickled watermelon rinds!
 The directions are complete with instructions in easy steps and completely illustrated.
 In the winter when you open a jar, the pickled watermelon rinds will taste MUCH better than any store-bought Canned Pickled Watermelon Rinds!

-The recipe is easy, but the you'll need to 2 days in total, as the rinds need to soak in brine for 3 to 4 hours, then are quickly cooked (10 minutes), then must rest in the fridge over night.
+The recipe is easy, but the you will need to 2 days in total, as the rinds need to soak in brine for 3 to 4 hours, then are quickly cooked (10 minutes), then must rest in the fridge over night.

 Prepared this way, the jars have a shelf life of about 12 months, and aside from storing in a cool, dark place, require no special attention.